-With more than 1.9 billion websites on the World Wide Web, the amount of content present online will increase from 4 zettabytes (4 billion terabytes) in 2015 to 9 zettabytes in 2020.
+With more than 1.9 billion websites out there, the amount of content present online will increase from 4 zettabytes (4 billion terabytes) in 2015 to 9 zettabytes in 2020.
 Since data is the building block of any digital economy, this presents incalculable opportunities for both innovation and cybercrime growth.

 2. The Deep Web is estimated to be 5,000 times larger than the surface web.

 The Dark Web, which is a part of the Deep Web, is intentionally hidden and used to conceal and promote criminal activities of all kinds.
-It isn’t accessible or indexed by search engines, but some estimates put its size to at least 5,000 times larger than the surface web used by most of us.
-The Deep Web’s rate of growth is also believed to be much faster than the surface web’s.
+It isn’t accessible or indexed by search engines, but some estimates put its size to at least 5,000 times larger than the Surface Web.
+The Deep Web’s rate of growth is also believed to be much faster than the Surface Web’s

 3. In just 2022, it’s predicted that more internet traffic will be created than in the 32 years since the internet started.